microsoft/Mobius/docs/project-docs/CONTRIBUTING.md

 ### The Review Process
 1. Other reviewers, including committers, may comment on the changes and suggest modifications.
 Changes can be added by simply pushing more commits to the same branch.
 2. Lively, polite, rapid technical debate is encouraged from everyone in the community.
 The outcome may be a rejection of the entire change.
 3. Reviewers can indicate that a change looks suitable for merging with a comment such as: *"I think this patch looks good"*.
-SparkCLR uses the **LGTM** convention for indicating the strongest level of technical sign-off on a patch: simply comment with the word **LGTM**.
+Mobius uses the **LGTM** convention for indicating the strongest level of technical sign-off on a patch: simply comment with the word **LGTM**.
 It specifically means: *"I've looked at this thoroughly and take as much ownership as if I wrote the patch myself"*.
 If you comment **LGTM** you will be expected to help with bugs or follow-up issues on the patch.
 Consistent, judicious use of **LGTM** is a great way to gain credibility as a reviewer with the broader community.
 4. The *Github issue* should be labelled as `In Progress` if the pull request needs more work.
 5. Sometimes, other changes will be merged which conflict with your pull request's changes.
 The PR can't be merged until the conflict is resolved.
 This can be resolved with `git fetch origin` followed by `git rebase origin/master` and resolving the conflicts by hand, then pushing the result to your branch.
 6. Try to be responsive to the discussion rather than let days pass between replies.